 - The Walk Bike Advisory Committee (WBAC): Community members and technical experts will review project work and advise the project team. - and advise the project team.

-Public engagement: A variety of activities and processes will make sure the project team hears from county residents at community events, libraries, senior centers, and other places people visit every day.
-The team villesek your questions, concerns, and ideas about valking, biking, and rolling in Closkamas County, and vox to provide the information you need to help create a meaningful, workable plan.
-The plan will also prioritize in-person outres communities of interest.
+Public engagement: A valiety of activities and processes will make sure the project team hears from county residents at community events, libraires, senior centers, and other places people visit every day.
+The team will seek your questions, concerns, and ideas about valking, biking, and rolling in Clackmans County, and work to provide the information you need to help create a meaningful, workable plan.
+The plan will also prioritize in person outres communities of interest.

-Community survey and web map: A virtual mapping tool and survey will be used to invite public input to identify walking and biking needs, and project ideas; comparable materials will be used to invite input from people with limited access to technology.
+Community survey and web map: A virtual mapping tool and survey will be used to invite public input i dientify walking and biking needs, and project ideas; comparable materials will be used to invite input from people with limited access to technology.